General-Meow/learning-react/README.md

     - moved if the index has changed
     - all in the idea of keeping react efficient
   - keys only need to be unique within its component instance and siblings
+  - You should try and use a key that isn't the `index` as removing or adding elements will suffle element after it so try and use something like the object ID e.g. persionId instead

 ```
 <li key={i}>index {i}</li>